Opiate addictions can be devastating, but there’s a way out. Here are a few tips to help you help your loved one struggling with an opiate addiction.

-That’s why it’s imperative to help your loved ones who might be struggling.
-Here is what you should and shouldn’t be doing to help your loved ones struggling with opiate addiction.
+That’s why it’s imperative to help your loved ones who might be struggling with an addiction.
+Here is how to help your loved ones struggling with an opiate addiction.

-Opiates are strong drugs derived from opium, but they can have different chemical make-ups depending on what they are.
-The most common types of opiates are morphine, oxycodone, codeine, hydrocodone, and fentanyl.
-Heroin is synthesized from morphine, and currently, the U.S. is the midst of an opioid overdose epidemic.
-This is a public health crisis, as there are more than 200,000 cases a year according to the U.S. Department of Health and Human Services.
+Opiates are strong drugs derived from opium, but they can have different chemical makeups depending on what they are.
+Currently, the United States is in the midst of an opioid overdose epidemic.
+This event is a public health crisis, as there are more than 200,000 cases a year according, to the U.S. Department of Health and Human Services.

-If your loved one is struggling with an opiate addiction, it’s important to avoid engaging in behaviors that can be harmful to their potential sobriety.
+If your loved one is struggling with an opioid addiction, it’s important to avoid engaging in behaviors that can be harmful to their potential sobriety.

-When someone is sick with the disease of addiction, they may engage in behaviors that can hurt their family and friends, whether it’s lying, cheating, or stealing, it’s normal to want to criticize.
-You may feel angry, upset, and hurt, but engaging in arguments or negativity with your loved one won’t help the situation.
-It’s best to try and understand that they are hurting and sick themselves and need help to get well.
+Criticism: When someone is living with an addiction, they may engage in behaviors that can hurt their family and friends.
+Such behaviors include lying, cheating or stealing.
+It’s normal to want to criticize.
+You may feel angry, upset and hurt, but engaging in arguments or negativity with your loved one won’t help the situation.
+It’s best to try and understand that they are hurting, sick and need help to get well.

-It might seem like you’re trying to help a loved one with addiction by giving them a home, car, or money, but you might be enabling them.
-It’s natural to want to keep your loved ones alive and functioning during their addiction, but at some point, it’s important to detach with love.
+Enabling: It might seem like you’re trying to help a loved one with addiction by giving them a home, car or money, but you might be enabling them.
+It’s natural to want to keep your loved ones alive and functioning during their addiction, but at some point, it’s important to detach.

-Don’t play into the myth that addiction makes someone a “bad person.”
-Educate yourself on addiction, what causes it, and how it is treated.
+Demonize: Don’t play into the myth that addiction makes someone a “bad person.”
+Educate yourself on addiction, what causes it and how it is treated.
 Demonizing someone because of their disease will only make matters worse.

-People with addictions aren’t bad people; they are sick people, and they should not be treated as someone who has a moral failing.
+People with addictions aren’t bad people; they are living with a disease and they should not be treated as someone who has a moral failing.

 Just telling a loved one you want them to quit isn’t enough to cure their disease.
-Although it can help to express your concern, don’t expect them to run off to treatment because you said you don’t like they the way they use opiates.
-Addiction is complicated, and there are many layers.
+Although it can help to express your concern, don’t expect them to run off to treatment because you said you don’t like the way they use opiates.
+Addiction is complicated and there are many layers to the disease.
 You don’t want to alienate someone that is struggling because they may already be doing all they can to make it through each day.

-Having knowledge about what to expect with a substance use disorder can go a long way.
+Knowing what to expect with a substance use disorder can go a long way.
 The more you understand, the more love and compassion you can have for someone who is struggling.
-Learning tips, what to say and what not to say, and how you can help with encourage yourself to be the best version of you that you can be, to come to a loved one’s aid.
+Learn tips about what to expect when talking to a loved one about their addiction, learn what to say and what not to say and encourage yourself to be the best version you can be.

 Plan an intervention

-Interventions can be helpful in expressing concern over your loved one’s using and encouraging them to get help.
-Interventionists can help you plan a successful intervention, give you the proper outline you need to write an intervention letter, and be there when the intervention takes place.
-Suggesting addiction treatment for a person in your life with an opiate addiction may help them understand how their disease hurts others and can give them concrete steps towards making a change.
+Interventions can be helpful in expressing concern over your loved one’s addiction and encourage them to get help.
+Interventionists can help you plan a successful intervention, give you the proper outline you need to write an intervention letter and be there when the intervention takes place.
+Suggesting opioid addiction treatment for a person in your life with an opiate addiction may help them understand how their disease hurts others and can give them concrete steps toward making a change.

 Set boundaries and stick to them

 It’s up to you to decide what role you want to play in your loved one’s addiction.
 You need to do what’s best for you.
-If this means not living in the same house as them, or sharing money, or a car, that’s ok.
-You should look out for your own best interests first, and then decide whether you are helping or hurting your struggling loved one.
+If this means not living in the same house as them or sharing money or a car, that’s alright.
+You should look out for your own best interests first, and then decide whether you are helping or hurting your loved one.
 Boundaries can be healthy for everyone involved.

-This is an important component of being able to help someone with a drug addiction of any kind.
-It can be difficult, it can be painful, but you should always provide support, even if it’s from a safe distance.
-People with substance use disorders may be at the worst points in their lives, and they need to know they are loved and supported.
-Creating boundaries, organizing an intervention, and educating yourself can all provide forms of support.
-Most importantly, your loved one should hear the words “I love you” and “I care” as often as possible.
+This task is an important component of being able to help someone with drug addiction.
+It can be difficult, but you should always provide support, even if you have to distance yourself from the situation.
+People with substance use disorders may be at the worst points in their lives, so they need to know they are loved and supported.
+Creating boundaries, organizing an intervention and educating yourself can all provide forms of support.
+Most importantly, talk to your loved ones and express to them how much you care for them and their future.